Criss Angel Mindfreak

 A new version of illusionist Criss Angel’s long-running production.

 Where is it?

-In a big theater at Luxor on the South Strip.
+In the mezzanine theater at Planet Hollywood on the Center Strip.

 Is it worth the cost?

 If his past shows are any indication then yes.